 In 1973, the IMO adopted the International Convention for the Prevention of Pollution from Ships 1973 (MARPOL).
 Currently formed of six Annexes, MARPOL attempts to address major environmental issues that affect shipping, with a view to improving safety at sea and protection of the marine environment.
 The Annexes specify operational restrictions for which the responsibility of enforcement falls to individual Member States.
 Disciplinary measures for infringements vary widely between Member States.
 The IMO's Marine Environment Protection Committee (MEPC) meets (in usual times) twice a year to review and update MARPOL provisions, and to review and address the growing number of environmental issues that the industry faces.
-The 74th MEPC session (MEPC 74) was held between 13 and 17 May 2019.
-MEPC 75, which was originally due to be held between 30 March and 3 April 2020, was held virtually between 16 and 20 November 2020 as a result of the covid-19 pandemic.
+Most recently, the 76th MEPC session (MEPC 76) was held between 10 and 17 June 2021.
+MEPC 77, was held between 22 and 26 November 2021.
+Both sessions were held remotely as a result of the covid-19 pandemic.

-1 Thomas Dickson is an associate at HFW.
+Thomas Dickson and Johanna Ohlman are associates at HFW.